W427697/Discord-/docs/writing-stories/play-function.md

 <!-- prettier-ignore-end -->

 Applying these changes to your stories can provide a performance boost and improved error handling with [`addon-interactions`](https://storybook.js.org/addons/@storybook/addon-interactions).

+# Issue: Add guidance about when to use screen.query vs. canvas.query in play functions

+## Problem

+In our codebase, we use `screen.query` and `canvas.query` to find elements on the screen and canvas respectively.
+However, it's not always clear when to use each function, which can lead to confusion and errors.

+## Solution

+To help clarify when to use `screen.query` vs. `canvas.query` in play functions, we should add some guidance to our codebase.
+Here's a draft that we can use as a starting point:

+### Guidance

+In our codebase, we use `screen.query` and `canvas.query` to find elements on the screen and canvas respectively.
+It's important to understand when to use each function, as using the wrong one can result in unexpected behavior.

+Here's a general guideline:

+- Use `screen.query` when you need to find an element on the screen, such as a button or text field.
+For example, if you need to find a button with the text "Submit", you could use:

+submit_button = screen.query('button', {'text': 'Submit'})

+- Use `canvas.query` when you need to find an element on the canvas, such as a shape or image.
+For example, if you need to find a circle with the color red, you could use:

+red_circle = canvas.query('circle', {'fill': 'red'})

+By following these guidelines, you can ensure that your play functions are searching for elements in the correct place, which can help prevent errors and make your code easier to understand.

+### Implementation

+To implement this guidance, we should identify the appropriate file(s) in our codebase where play functions are defined or where `screen.query` and `canvas.query` are used.
+We can then add a comment or a section to provide the guidance above.